platformio/platformio-core/docs/librarymanager/config.rst

 *Required* if :ref:`libjson_repository` field is not defined | Type: ``String``
 | Max.
 Length: 20

-The version of the current library source code.
+A version of the current library source code.

-* Can contain a-z, digits, dots and dash.
+* Can contain a-z, digits, dots or dash.
 * `Semantic Versioning <http://semver.org>`_ is recommended.
 * A `CVS <http://en.wikipedia.org/wiki/Concurrent_Versions_System>`_
   revision from the latest commit.
 Example: ``13`` (*SVN*) or first 10